Convenience food: By country

+In the Philippines, ready-to-consume packages of traditional Filipino dishes such as sisig, adobo, and caldereta are popular products offered by convenience stores across the country.

 Canned tuna packed in oil is a convenience food in the Solomon Islands.

 In Russia, frozen pelmeni, a type of meat dumplings, adopted from Uralic peoples such as Komi, Mansi and Udmurts, are known from at least the 18th century, and industrially produced and prepacked pelmeni are a staple of the supermarket freezer sections.

 By region

 In Western Africa, processed cassava flour that has been grated and dried is a popular convenience food.

 Retail

 In some instances, retail sales of convenience foods may provide higher profit margins for food retailers compared to the profits attained from sales of the individual ingredients that are present in the convenience foods.

 A survey in 1984 attributed over one-third of funds spent by consumers for food in Britain to be for convenience food purchases.

 Environmental and health concerns

 Several groups have cited the environmental harm of single serve packaging due to the increased usage of plastics that contributes to solid waste in landfills.
 Due to concerns about obesity and other health problems, some health organizations have criticized the high fat, sugar, salt, food preservatives and food additives that are present in some convenience foods.

 In most developed countries, 80% of consumed salt comes from industry-prepared food (5% come from natural salt; 15% comes from salt added during cooking or eating).
 Health effects of salt concentrate on sodium and depend in part on how much is consumed.
 A single serving of many convenience foods contains a significant portion of the recommended daily allowance of sodium.
 Manufacturers are concerned that if the taste of their product is not optimized with salt, it will not sell as well as competing products.
 Tests have shown that some popular packaged foods depend on significant amounts of salt for their palatability.